buggyrace/buggy-race-about/docs/glossary.md

 <dt>task list</dt>
 <dd>
   The task list is the page on the race server that contains all of the tasks for students to do.
-It includes details and hints for each task, as well as buttons that allow students to enter <strong>task texts</strong> as they attempt them.
+It includes details and hints for each task, as well as buttons that allow students to enter <a href="#task-text">task texts</a> as they attempt them.
   <br>→ <a href="static-content/task-list">the task list</a>
 </dd>